Skrey-Software/matomo-kubernetes-docker/README.md

 # digitalist-se-matomo-kubernetes-docker

-Dockerfile's for building images that are part of digital-se Matomo Helm chart
+Dockerfile's for building Matomo and Nginx images that are part of digital-se Matomo Helm chart.

+Matomo plugins and GeoIP2 db are not provided, those can be downloaded from original sources.